 Who Is Priyanka Chopra?

 Priyanka Chopra was born on July 18, 1982, in Jamshedpur, India.
 When she was in high school, Chopra won the Miss India pageant, and she soon followed it by taking the 2000 Miss World pageant as well.
-On the heels of that international success, Chopra turned her sights to the film world, and in the past 15 years, she has become a huge star, appearing in nearly 50 films, chiefly in the Bollywood system.
-She made a splash on American television with the FBI drama Quantico, which aired from 2015 to 2018.
+On the heels of that international success, Chopra turned her sights to the film world and became a huge star in the Bollywood system.
+She made a splash on American television with the FBI drama Quantico, which aired from 2015 to 2018, and made headlines with her marriage to singer and actor Nick Jonas in December 2018.

 Movies and TV Shows